Property Owner Information

 Annual Property Compliance Inspections

-Officers authorised under the Bush Fire Act 1954 will be conducting inspections prior to and during the fire season to ensure compliance.
+Officers authorised under the Bush Fires Act 1954 will be conducting inspections prior to and during the fire season to ensure compliance.
 Officers and contractors can legally enter your property for this purpose.

-For more information on keeping your property compliant for the fire season, please refer to the Fire Break Order 2023-2024
+For more information about ensuring your property is compliant for the fire season, please refer to the Fire Break Notice.